 These mental health issues affect all aspects of people’s lives and relationships, including their jobs.

 Unfortunately, workers suffering from mental health issues often hide their condition because mental ill health has long been considered a stigma in the workplace.
-The result is a damaging cycle of hidden symptoms, treatment not sought, a sense of isolation and worsening mental health.

 The Chartered Institute of Personnel and Development (CIPD) Absence Management Survey 2016, compiled in partnership with Simplyhealth, has found that stress and mental health issues are two of the most common causes for both short-term and long-term absence from work.